polarmutex/beancount-language-server/README.md

 The settings for the language server are in the lspconfig repo

 1. Install the beancount language server

     ```sh
-    npm install -g beancount-langserver
+    cargo install beancount-language-server
     ```

     However you install it, you need to remember how to access the binary

 2. Create a lua lspconfig for the beancount LSP [example in my dotfiles](https://github.com/polarmutex/dotfiles/blob/master/neovim/lua/polarmutex/lsp/beancount.lua)
-    - add the following code to your lspconfig
+    * add the following code to your lspconfig

     ```lua
     local lspconfig = require 'lspconfig'
     lspconfig.beancount.setup= {